slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
+### On health

+Health is also an envy trigger.

+---
 ### On lifestyle

-'Don't be a plant.'
+'Don't be a plant: travel.'

+'Run away from complexity.
+Complexity doesn't add much to life.'

 HINTS:

 > *'9 to 5; 3 days a week; 3 weeks a month; 3 months free a year.'*

-> *'Essencialism: the value in less and the joy of missing out.'*

-> *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.' -- Antoine de Saint-Exupéry*

-> *'Use it or loose it.'*

-> *'Run away from complexity.
-Complexity doesn't add much to life.'*

-> *'Car: max 10K.
-Job: try to live next to it.' -- paraphrased from Mr. Money Moustache*

 > *'Your job should be a product of your lifestyle, not the other way around'*